instinctd/zap-ci-integration/README.md

 - Configuration Management: Consider using a configuration management tool like dotenv to manage environment variables more effectively.
 - Error Handling: Improve error handling, especially for file operations and network requests, to provide more detailed feedback in case of failures.
-- Unit Tests: Add unit tests to ensure the functionality of the application is robust and to prevent future regressions.
 - Concurrency Management: Evaluate and optimize the concurrency model, possibly using a task queue like Celery for managing scan tasks more efficiently.
 - Security: Ensure sensitive data is handled securely, especially API keys and scan results.
 - Documentation: Expand the documentation to include detailed setup instructions, API endpoint descriptions, and example payloads.
-- Containerization: Consider containerizing the application using Docker to simplify deployment and ensure consistency across different environments.
 -  Error Reporting: Implement more detailed logging and error reporting, potentially integrating with an error tracking tool like Sentry.